 Cary Davidson has specialized in political and nonprofit organization law since 1980.
-He has extensive experience in political campaigns and has served as treasurer and/or legal counsel for hundreds of campaign committees.
+He has extensive experience in political campaigns and has served as treasurer and/or legal counsel for hundreds of local, state and federal campaign committees.
 He represents corporations, trade associations, labor unions, lobbyists, candidates and ballot measure committees.
 Typically, he assists clients in complying with the various laws regulating political committees (including independent expenditure committees and Super PACs), lobbying and conflict of interest laws in California and throughout the United States.
 He also represents clients in matters before the various agencies charged with enforcing the numerous laws.
 Cary regularly speaks to client groups, academic audiences and organizations about all these topics.

 Mr. Davidson is a past president of the California Political Attorneys Association, past president of Equality California, past president of Equality California Institute, past president of Congregation Kol Ami and past president of the Claremont McKenna College Alumni Association.
 He is a former member of the Board of Governors of the Rose Institute of State and Local Government.
 In addition, Cary served on the California Complete Count Committee – Census 2010, and as chair of the editorial board of Los Angeles Lawyer Magazine, the Los Angeles County Bar Association monthly magazine.

 Cary received a B.A. from Claremont McKenna College (summa cum laude, 1975) and a J.D. from University of Chicago Law School (1978).